Learning Sub-Pixel Disparity Distribution for Light Field Depth Estimation: Experiments

-\Cref{fig:comp} shows the qualitative results achieved by different methods on four scenes: \textit{Backgammon}, \textit{Dots}, \textit{Stripes}, and \textit{Boxes}.
+Figure \ref{fig: comp} shows the qualitative results achieved by different methods on four scenes of the HCI 4D benchmark: \textit{Backgammon}, \textit{Dots}, \textit{Stripes}, and \textit{Boxes}.
 Scenes \textit{Backgammon} and \textit{Stripes} are stratified and contain multiple lines.
-Scene \textit{Dots} scene is composed of regular dots with clear edges.
+Scene \textit{Dots} is composed of regular dots with clear edges.
 Scene \textit{Boxes} consists of multiple objects and contains severe occlusions.
-The BadPix 0.07 error maps show that our method has substantially less error as compared to previous methods, especially in the occlusion and edge regions.
-We analyze the reasons from two aspects: on the one hand, our sub-pixel cost volume can generate a finer disparity distribution than the previous method; on the other hand, our uncertainty-aware focal loss assigns more weight to the hard points in the edge regions through calculating the difference of disparity distribution and can further improve performance.
-Therefore, our method can obtain a reasonable disparity distribution and generate an accurate disparity map.
+The BadPix 0.07 error maps show that our approach has substantially less error as compared with previous methods, especially in the occlusion and edge regions.
+Figure \ref{fig: compare_urban} shows qualitative comparison results on \textit{Img27}, \textit{Img54}, \textit{Img69}, and \textit{Img70} scenes of Urban-Syn dataset.
+From this example, our method can handle the edge regions better than other methods.
+We attribute our improved performance to two factors.
+Firstly, our sub-pixel cost volume produces a more refined disparity distribution compared to previous methods.
+Secondly, our uncertainty-aware focal loss assigns higher weights to difficult points in the edge regions by computing the disparity distribution difference, leading to even better results.
+Therefore, our approach is able to produce a more reasonable disparity distribution and accurate disparity map.